Privacy Policy

 On Chrome (Lemon Squeezy)

-Premium for Chrome is processed by Lemon Squeezy, which collects the information needed to process payment, handle tax, issue receipts, provide your license key, and support refunds.
+If Chrome Premium is purchased directly through Lemon Squeezy, Lemon Squeezy collects the information needed to process payment, handle tax, issue receipts, provide your license key, and support refunds.
 Their privacy practices are at lemonsqueezy.com/privacy.
-The extension stores only the license or activation details needed to confirm Premium — it never sends your block lists, schedules, focus history, mascot state, or browsing with a validation request.
+The extension stores license or activation details needed to confirm Chrome Premium.

 On iPhone (Apple)

-Premium for iPhone is an auto-renewing subscription, processed entirely by Apple — we never receive your payment details.
-To manage subscriptions and confirm your access, we use RevenueCat, which receives your App Store purchase events and an anonymous, app-assigned identifier (not your name or email) and provides us subscription analytics such as trials and renewals.
-RevenueCat does not use this data for advertising or tracking; their privacy practices are at revenuecat.com/privacy.
+Premium for iPhone is an auto-renewing subscription, processed by Apple.
+We never receive your payment card details.
+To manage subscriptions, confirm access, and unlock synced Chrome access for eligible accounts, we use RevenueCat.
+RevenueCat receives App Store purchase events, product and entitlement status, and app-assigned identifiers.
+RevenueCat's privacy practices are at revenuecat.com/privacy.
 Manage or cancel your subscription in your Apple ID settings.

 Notifications (iPhone)

-With your permission, Squishy sends local notifications — for example, when a recovery session completes or before a free trial ends.
-These are generated on your device.
-You can turn them off in iOS Settings.
+With your permission, Squishy sends notifications, such as when a recovery session completes or before a free trial ends.
+You can turn notifications off in iOS Settings.

 Cookies and tracking

 Neither the extension nor the app uses advertising IDs, ad trackers, fingerprinting, or session replay.
-The iPhone app uses RevenueCat for subscription management and subscription analytics (purchase events and an anonymous app-assigned ID) — not for advertising.
 This website (squishyapp.com) loads Google Fonts for typography; Google may receive your IP address when the font files load, per their standard CDN behavior.
-We run no analytics or tracking on this site.
+We do not run ad tracking on this site.

 Sharing your data

 We do not sell your data or share it with advertisers or trackers.
-The only third parties that handle data on our behalf are Lemon Squeezy (Chrome purchases), Apple (iPhone subscriptions), RevenueCat (iPhone subscription management and analytics), and Cloudflare (optional mascot sync, as described above) — each only for the purpose stated.
+The third parties that may handle data on our behalf are Apple (iPhone subscriptions), RevenueCat (subscription management and entitlement checks), Supabase (optional account sync), Resend (sign-in code email), Lemon Squeezy (direct Chrome purchases, if used), PostHog (iPhone product analytics), OneSignal (iPhone notifications), and Google Fonts (website font delivery).

 Your control